Developer(s) – Atari Inc.

 Designer(s) – Lyle Rains & Ed Logg

-Being one of the standout titles of the second generations of gaming, Asteroids became an instant success, garnishing units sales of over $150,000,000, and $500,000,000 in coin drops at arcades.
-It is still re-released on many different home consoles to this day, and remains a very strong cult classic among fans with an appreciation for their routes, and newer gamers looking to experience previous generation of gaming.
-Though I was born during the third generation of gaming, I have recently made more of effort to delve into earlier gaming generations, and so far, Asteroids has been one of my favourite games of the second generation; up there with the likes of Bosconian, Pac-Man and Yars’ Revenge.
+Being one of the standout titles of the second generation of gaming, Asteroids became an instant success, garnishing unit sales of over $150,000,000, and $500,000,000 in coin drops at arcades.
+It is still re-released on many different home consoles to this day and remains a very strong cult classic among fans with an appreciation for their routes, and newer gamers looking to experience the previous generation of gaming.
+Though I was born during the third generation of gaming, I have recently made more of effort to delve into earlier gaming generations, and so far, Asteroids has been one of my favorite games of the second generation; up there with the likes of Bosconian, Pac-Man and Yars’ Revenge.

 Graphics – 6/10

 The visuals depend largely on what version of the game one may be playing.
-The arcade cabinet version of the game was simply black and white, and the home console version had a black background with coloured asteroids, since home consoles relied heavily on the use of different colours.
+The arcade cabinet version of the game was simply black and white, and the home console version had a black background with colored asteroids since home consoles relied heavily on the use of different colors.
 In this instance, I am going by the home console version, since in my opinion, it’s the superior version of the two.
-I think that although the game’s sprites pretty basic, the developers did incorporate a very effective use of colour compared to many other games at the time, but I also think they did have the facility to add a little more design to the ship, and they didn’t.
+I think that although the game’s sprites pretty basic, the developers did incorporate very effective use of color compared to many other games at the time, I also think they did have the facility to add a little more design to the ship, and they didn’t.